larkintuckerllc/k8s-cka-tutorial/01-design-a-kubernetes-cluster/README.md

 **note**: At the time of this writing, the *eksctl* CLI tool had an issue that prevented me from using it.

-**note**: While I did install the Kubernetes cluster using the AWS Management Console, I replicated the resultant cluster configuration in a Terraform configuration.
+**note**: While I did install the Kubernetes cluster using the AWS Management Console, I replicated the resultant cluster configuration in a Terraform configuration available in the *terraform* folder